Skip to main content

 batch_parameters = {"dataframe": dataframe}

-The following examples create a dataframe by reading a .csv file and stores it in a Batch Parameter dictionary:
+The following examples create a dataframe by reading a .csv file and storing it in a Batch Parameter dictionary:

 Python